pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 - <ins>Getting the right data while scrapping</ins><br>
   Different RSS feeds, different tags and name.
 Not all RSS feeds looks the same.
-So ist was a challenge to get a universal scraper, that gets the right data.
-In the end we have challenged it.
+So ist was a challenge to get a universal scraper that gets the right data.
+In the end, we have managed it.
 Please find more details in section [Data Acquisition and Understanding](#4-data-acquisition-and-understanding).